 The college's Retirement Plan provides a significant contribution to income replacement for employees upon retirement.
-The college pays approximately 9% of your annual salary to your retirement account(s).
+The college pays 9% of your eligible earnings up to an integration level and 13.3% of your earnings above the integration level to your retirement account.
+The integration level is adjusted each year.
 The Retirement Plan is fully funded by the college and you are not required to make any matching contribution.
-The college's contributions to your retirement plan are fully vested beginning with the first premium payment.
+The college's contributions to your retirement account are fully vested beginning with the first contribution.

-The Retirement Plan is structured so that, after a 30-year career at the college, you can expect to receive approximately 67% of your final year's salary in retirement income from a combination of Social Security and Retirement Plan benefits.
+The Retirement Plan is structured so that, after a 30-year career at the college, you can expect to receive approximately 67% of your final year's salary in retirement income from a combination of Social Security and retirement plan benefits.
 While the college cannot guarantee that you will meet this objective, you have the opportunity to make investment decisions that fit your particular goals.

 Health Insurance for Early Retirees

 For other retiring employees, Medicare Part A (hospital insurance) and Part B (medical insurance) are available beginning at age 65.
-Enrollment in Part A is automatic when you reach age 65.